PaulDKim/CTF-notes/File-Upload.md

 3. Check and bypass `blacklists`
    - Fuzz working web server's language extensions
      - Utilize working web server's language extensions.
 Some indications can be a different error message that gets outputted from the error messages from the extensions you know for sure are blacklisted.
+> TIP: before starting to fuzz with burp intruder, make sure to uncheck url encoding

 4. Check and bypass `whitelists` (and blacklists if applicable)
    - `double extension` like test.jpg.php
    - ` reverse double extension` like test.php.jpg (`relies on server misconfiguration`)
    - character injection (`i.e. null byte`)
 5. Check and bypass `content checks`
+   - `Content-type` fuzzing for accepted content type values
+   - Manipulating file MIME values by adding mnemonic values as plain text to the start of the data body or file

 ## Key Concepts on File Upload Vulnerabilities